- Visiting Assistant Professor of Religion

 - BA, SUNY Geneseo, 2004

-His courses explore trajectories of modern religious/philosophical thought in conversation with race, gender, and literature.
+His courses explore trajectories of modern religious thought in conversation with gender, race, and literature.

 - RELG 123: Race and Religion in James Baldwin and Frantz Fanon

 - RELG 225: Modern Religious Thought in the West: Late 17th to Mid-19th Century

 - RELG 227: Religion and Gender in Global Context